Above: golden leaves carpet a Montmartre square

 In France, perfume is such an integral part of the culture that it’s a verb.

-My previous postings on Parisiennes have been getting much feedback, so this morning I've put together this (far from exhaustive) list to get non-Parisiennes started.
+As my previous postings on Parisiennes have been getting much feedback, this morning I've put together this (far from exhaustive) list to get non-Parisiennes started.

 Enjoy! - BPJ